Wind-WindKids/winding/samples/sophieandwind/quartet.md

 kite workshop she and Wind had been leading, where kids would make and fly dragon kites.

 They were trying to launch a dragon kite.
-It was big...
-It kept going out of alignment, twisting its tail, then flopping right back down onto the kids.
+It kept, twisting its tail, then— flopping right back down onto the kids.

 Sophie watched them for a while, then walked over.
 “Hey, want a hand?” she asked,